Russian Empire: Foreign policy (1864–1907)

 Russia had little difficulty expanding to the south, including conquering Turkestan, until Britain became alarmed when Russia threatened Afghanistan, with the implicit threat to India; and decades of diplomatic maneuvering resulted, called the Great Game.
-That rivalry between the two empires has been considered to have included far-flung territories such as Mongolia and Tibet.
+That rivalry between the two empires has been considered to have included far-flung territories such as Outer Mongolia and Tibet.
 The maneuvering largely ended with the Anglo-Russian Convention of 1907.

 Expansion into the vast stretches of Siberia was slow and expensive, but finally became possible with the building of the Trans-Siberian Railway, 1890 to 1904.
 This opened up East Asia; and Russian interests focused on Mongolia, Manchuria, and Korea.
 China was too weak to resist, and was pulled increasingly into the Russian sphere.
 Russia obtained treaty ports such as Dalian/Port Arthur.
 In 1900, the Russian Empire invaded Manchuria as part of the Eight-Nation Alliance's intervention against the Boxer Rebellion.
 Japan strongly opposed Russian expansion, and defeated Russia in the Russo-Japanese War of 1904–1905.
 Japan took over Korea, and Manchuria remained a contested area.

 Meanwhile, France, looking for allies against Germany after 1871, formed a military alliance in 1894, with large-scale loans to Russia, sales of arms, and warships, as well as diplomatic support.
-Once Afghanistan was informally partitioned in 1907, Britain, France, and Russia came increasingly close together in opposition to Germany and Austria.
+Once Afghanistan was informally partitioned by the Anglo-Russian Convention in 1907, Britain, France, and Russia came increasingly close together in opposition to Germany and Austria-Hungary.
 The three would later comprise the Triple Entente alliance in the First World War.